Neuroethology: Jamming avoidance response

 In 1963, Akira Watanabe and Kimihisa Takeda discovered the behavior of the jamming avoidance response in the knifefish Eigenmannia sp.
 In collaboration with T.H.
 Bullock and colleagues, the behavior was further developed.
 Finally, the work of W. Heiligenberg expanded it into a full neuroethology study by examining the series of neural connections that led to the behavior.
 Eigenmannia is a weakly electric fish that can generate electric discharges through electrocytes in its tail.
 Furthermore, it has the ability to electrolocate by analyzing the perturbations in its electric field.
 However, when the frequency of a neighboring fish's current is very close (less than 20 Hz difference) to that of its own, the fish will avoid having their signals interfere through a behavior known as Jamming Avoidance Response.
 If the neighbor's frequency is higher than the fish's discharge frequency, the fish will lower its frequency, and vice versa.
 The sign of the frequency difference is determined by analyzing the "beat" pattern of the incoming interference which consists of the combination of the two fish's discharge patterns.

 Neuroethologists performed several experiments under Eigenmannia's natural conditions to study how it determined the sign of the frequency difference.
 They manipulated the fish's discharge by injecting it with curare which prevented its natural electric organ from discharging.
 Then, an electrode was placed in its mouth and another was placed at the tip of its tail.
 Likewise, the neighboring fish's electric field was mimicked using another set of electrodes.
 This experiment allowed neuroethologists to manipulate different discharge frequencies and observe the fish's behavior.
 From the results, they were able to conclude that the electric field frequency, rather than an internal frequency measure, was used as a reference.
 This experiment is significant in that not only does it reveal a crucial neural mechanism underlying the behavior but also demonstrates the value neuroethologists place on studying animals in their natural habitats.

 Feature analysis in toad vision

-The recognition of prey and predators in the toad was first studied in depth by Jörg-Peter Ewert (Ewert 1974; see also 2004).
-He began by observing the natural prey-catching behavior of the common toad (Bufo bufo) and concluded that the animal followed a sequence that consisted of stalking, binocular fixation, snapping, swallowing and mouth-wiping.
-However, initially, the toad's actions were dependent on specific features of the sensory stimulus: whether it demonstrated worm or anti-worm configurations.
-It was observed that the worm configuration, which signaled prey, was initiated by movement along the object's long axis, whereas anti-worm configuration, which signaled predator, was due to movement along the short axis.
-(Zupanc 2004).
+The recognition of prey and predators in the toad was first studied in depth by Jörg-Peter Ewert (Ewert 1974, 2004; see also Carew 2000, Zupanc 2004).
+In the early 1960s, he began by observing the natural prey-catching behavior of the common toad (Bufo bufo) and concluded that the animal followed a sequence that consisted of orientational head and body turning, stalking, binocular fixation and snapping at a small visual object, while a large object was avoided.

+Asking either teleologically about the purpose of a behavioral action or asking causal-analytically about the processes that allow the animal to recognize appropriate stimuli before deciding on an action, he opted for the latter, which is of interest to neuroethological multi-method research.
+With the aid of motor driven perimetric procedures he moved bars of different configurations as dummies and determined what 'small' or 'large' means in terms of invariant stimulus features for the toad's recognition of prey or threat.